NeilProject/ApolloGameEngine/docs/command reffernce.md

 # Group Kthura

 Now using Kthura is a bit of thing I need to cover in a separate document, due to Kthura being a bit of a complex system.
-Allthough I know (from experience) that Kthura completely written in script can work, and pretty fast to, I now decided to keep Kthura wholly in C++ (for more speed), but linking a system like that to a multi-state scripting engine was nasty.
+Allthough I know (from experience) that Kthura completely written in script can work, and pretty fast too, I now decided to keep Kthura wholly in C++ (for more speed), but linking a system like that to a multi-state scripting engine was nasty.